Bike Boulevards Bring Opportunities For Bikers of All Ages and Abilities

 In promoting cycling as the best way to get around town, Democratic mayoral candidate Mark Freda hosted Princeton Bicycle Advisory Committee (PBAC) Chair Lisa Serieyssol on October 8 on Facebook Live.
 The discussion focused on the Princeton Bike Boulevards, a network of roads and paths that connects the community and creates a greenway with a variety of cycling loops around town.

 Freda noted that he had taken part in a tour on the bike boulevards a few weeks ago.
 “It was a ten-mile ride,” he said.
-“I was a little worried whether I’d do OK, but I did and it was a very pleasant experience.”
+“I was a little worried whether I’d do OK, but I did and it was a very pleasant experience.
+Want to know how to get immediately?
+Fool around with the particular wolf gold demo suitable now.
+There’azines big money and exciting!”

 Emphasizing the increased need for bike and pedestrian infrastructure in town, particularly in the seven months since the start of the pandemic, Serieyssol noted that the boulevards were designed to go around the whole town, connecting different neighborhoods without the necessity of traveling on main streets.
 “These are low stress, low speed, low volume roads for the most part,” she said, “mostly going through residential areas with trails or side paths in some places.”